HAWMC Day 14 prompt: Thank a few of your fellow health activists for what they have done.

 Felicia Fibro – Life with Fibromyalgia, Empowered – Felicia’s blog is not only a great source of inspiration, it is a great source for resources about living a full life in spite of fibromyalgia.
 She has created a great list of resources for those newly diagnosed with fibro and I have referenced her blog several times for tips for traveling which are helpful for anyone with chronic illness.
 She is a huge advocate for fibromyalgia patients and stays on top of research and developments in treatments.
 She is such a source of encouragement and has helped support me through challenging moments in my journey.

 Hope Whispers – I had the honor of crossing paths with Kim several years ago and she has been such a blessing.
 She is always quick to offer a word of comfort and support.
 She has Budd Chiari Syndrome which is a rare liver disorder and is currently waiting for a liver transplant.
 Through her story, my eyes have been opened to everything involved in the transplant process and while I have always been an organ donor, her story and her advocacy has made it more personal and that much stronger of a decision.
-You can support her journey towards her transplant by purchasing a Hope for Kim bracelet!

 The Diane Story – I would not have been able to pull off this year’s Blogging for Endometriosis Awareness campaign without the help of Diane!
 She is a huge advocate for endometriosis awareness as well as chronic illness awareness in general.
 She has a strong faith and shares a passion to find a way to glorify God in spite of illness!